Experimental Impact of Jet Fragmentation Reference Frames At Particle Colliders: Jet Individualism

 Jet properties are often discussed as a function of the jet's momentum or energy as seen in the detector.
 We think about the fragmentation properties of an $X$~GeV jet as a function of its kinematics.
-In collider data analysis, it is common to find ``standard candles'' of kinematically similar jets from well-understood processes for calibration.
-For example, we can calibrate jet measurements in well-balanced dijet events and use that understanding in searches for a new particle decaying to jets with similar kinematics~\cite{ATLAS:2023tyv,CMS:2016lmd}.
+In collider data analysis, it is common to find ``standard candles'' of kinematically similar jets from well-understood processes for tagger construction.
+For example, we can inform jet measurements using well-balanced dijet events and use that understanding in searches for a new particle decaying to jets with similar kinematics~\cite{ATLAS:2023tyv,CMS:2016lmd}.

 This way of thinking about jets relies on the assumption that kinematically similar jets of similar origin are all produced from the same underlying physics distributions.
 The angular distribution of particles, the energy sharing between them, and the total number of final state particles in a jet are assumed to be entirely dictated by the kinematics and origin of the jet.
 However, this jet individualism assumption and our ordinary language in jet physics use the lab frame momentum to discuss these properties.